-Equipment will operate more efficiently if it is cleaned and serviced regularly.
-For example, refrigerated display cabinets have been found to use up to 10 per cent more energy if not cleaned regularly.
+Regularly cleaned and serviced equipment will operate better..
+For example, refrigerated display cabinets use up to 10 per cent more energy if not cleaned often.

 Make sure sensors and timers are working as they are supposed to.

-Set up a process to regularly check for leaks in compressed air and steam systems.
+Set up a process to check for leaks in compressed air and steam systems.

 Businesses are encouraged to conduct their own energy assessment on a regular basis to understand where energy can be saved.
-There are many simple ways to reduce energy consumption in your business and actions taken can provide immediate cost savings.
+Simple Steps to reduce energy consumption can provide immediate cost savings.

-If you want a detailed energy assessment, go to Action 4.
+If you want a detailed energy assessment, go to Step 4.

 It’s important to know where you are using energy and to track your energy use and costs over time.